What is a Physical Therapist?

 Is Physical Therapy covered by insurance?

 Most insurance companies cover physical therapy treatment.
-Depending on your plan, you may need to pay a co-pay, percentage or deductible.
+Depending on your plan, you may need to pay a co-pay, co-insurance or deductible.
 Please discuss this with our office and we will verify your benefits.
 We have contracts with many, but not all, insurance companies.

 Do I need a referral from my doctor?